You-Pick

 A You-Pick ("U-Pick") or Pick-Your-Own (PYO) farm operation is a type of farm gate direct marketing (farm-to-table) strategy where the emphasis is on customers doing the harvesting themselves and agritourism.
 A PYO farm might be preferred by people who like to select fresh, high quality, vine-ripened produce themselves at lower prices.

-Advantages of You-Pick or Pick-Your-Own marketing
+Advantages

-This strategy is not unique and has probably been around as long as farmers have grown more than they can sell at wholesale or consume on the farm.
+This strategy has likely been around as long as farmers have grown more than they can sell at wholesale or consume on the farm.
 U-pick operations serve as an alternative selling method that, depending on the type of produce a farmer grows and the farm's customer base, it can supplement other marketing strategies.
 This strategy has several advantages: